 - Make a personal vow that toxic words will no longer come out of your mouth.
 Putting a post-it note by your bed or on your mirror can serve to remind you of your commitment.
 Give your spouse the freedom to inform you when toxicity starts to stream from your tongue.

-- These 10 Things Husbands Want to Hear from their Wives and 10 Things Wives Want to Hear from their Husbands can give you some ideas on how you can breathe live-giving words into your spouse.
+- These 10 Things Husbands Want to Hear from their Wives and 10 Things Wives Want to Hear from their Husbands can give you some ideas on how you can breathe life-giving words into your spouse.
 You were created to build each other up, not tear each other down.
+[Tweet This]

 Which of these 5 toxins do you struggle with most?
 And how do you work to keep from speaking those words to your spouse?
 I’d love to hear your ideas.